-Students who claim proficiency at a 112-level in a modern foreign language not taught at Northwestern College may take an appropriate standardized placement test to determine if the student has the level of proficiency needed for exemption from the foreign language requirement.
+Some students may have acquired foreign language facility through means outside of traditional high school coursework (e.g., extensive time living abroad).
+Such students who claim proficiency at a 112-level in a modern foreign language not taught at Northwestern College may take an approved standardized placement test to determine if the student has the level of proficiency needed for exception from the foreign language requirement.
 If 112-proficiency is not indicated by the exam, the student may meet the requirement by taking and transferring credits from a college or university offering that language.